SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

 Two weeks ago around fifteen MUPs sat on the floor.
+The group was coming together after having broken off into small discussion groups as part of a student-led design charette to discuss frustrations with MUP Core Studio.
+After a representative from each group had presented takeaways from their presvious disucssions, someone offered a topic for discussion that had come through the critique.
+Production Culture.
+The idea was that what we were contending with is a culture at the GSD that has chosen to prioritize deliverables over learning.
+Instead of the core of our education being in service to our desired learning outcomes, we felt that our learning was being treated as a desirable side effect of the process to create tangible deliverables.
+This conversation meandered from pulling examples to discussing how Production Culture is an off-shoot of a larger modern productivity culture that places an emphasis on business and maximizing outputs.

+This idea of Production Culture has stuck with me over the last few weeks.
+In this assignment, I want to think about how Production Culture applies to the MUP thesis process I am about to begin.

+*Ways that a thesis can be considered a success**

+a project to create a deliverable for a client.
+This culture of production

-After each group has presented their disucssions from previous step, someone offered a thread that had come through the critique.
-We were dealing with an academic culture that was prioritizing deliverables over learning.
-Instead of deliverables in service to learning.
+were dealing with an academic culture that was prioritizing deliverables over learning.
+Instead of deliverables being in service to learning

+.
 The speaker dubbed this as adjacent to conversations of Jenny O'dell Productivity, Production.

 I argue that the thesis itself is a relic of productivity culture.
 Research must be built around a deliverable object.